Saturday, 7 July 2018

 Walking down the road, we saw many restaurants, but none that appealed to us, so we sat down at a bar to have a drink while we decided what to do.

 Suddenly we remembered that we had just walked past a little supermarket, and the idea of having a picnic took hold.
-Just as the waiter was approaching our table, we got up and scuttled away, leaving him no doubt wondering about the strange habits of foreigners.
+Just as the waiter was approaching our table, we got up and scuttled away rather impolitely, leaving him no doubt wondering about the strange habits of foreigners.

-At the supermarket, which was on the brink of closing, we quickly collected a tin of sausages and lentils, a tin of mixed vegetables, cheese, bread, a tomato and a bottle of St-Pourçain wine.
+At the supermarket, which was on the brink of closing, we quickly collected a tin of sausages and lentils, a tin of mixed vegetables, some bread and cheese, a tomato and a bottle of St-Pourçain wine.

-Taking the short way up the main street to the camping ground, we settled down again on our mats, and laid out our picnic.
+Taking the short way, straight up the main street, to the camping ground, we settled down again on our mats, and laid out our picnic.

-People all around us were doing the same, although they had the refinement of tables and chairs.
+People all around us were doing the same, although they had the luxury of tables and chairs.

 We began with wine in plastic containers (the nearest thing that we had to wine glasses), and had another round with our first course, the tin of sausisses-lentilles.